dojo/docs/dojo/parser.rst

   //Dojo < 1.7
   dojo.require("dojo.parser");

 ``note:`` dijit._Templated require()'s dojo.parser, so a lot of examples don't include this step (dijit._Templated is loaded by most every Dijit).
-It is always safer to explicitly `require <dojo/require>`_ the module than to assume it has been loaded.
+It is always safer to explicitly :ref:`require <dojo/require>` the module than to assume it has been loaded.

 Also, starting in 1.7, many widgets extend `dijit._TemplatedMixin <dijit/_TemplatedMixin>` rather than `dijit._Templated <dijit/_Templated>`, so the parser isn't included in that case.